oslabs-beta/rediSphere/README.md

-# CacheApp 📈
+# rediSphere 📈

-CacheApp is an open source web application for visualizing Redis performance metrics in realtime dashboards.
+rediSphere is an open source web application for visualizing Redis performance metrics in realtime dashboards.
 It aims to provide developers an intuitive way to gain visibility into their caching databases and quickly resolve issues.

 ## Overview

-CacheApp fetches key Redis statistics every second and plots the timeseries data in customizable charts.
+rediSphere fetches key Redis statistics every second and plots the timeseries data in customizable charts.
 It eliminates the need for manually parsing verbose logs and terminal outputs.

 The core metrics displayed include: